-Digital transformation IT Departments have a very busy schedule these days.
-Between the maintenance of existing IT systems and the development of new services, they are not short of work.
-While remaining available to employees, they work within a framework constrained by management objectives or a defined budget.
-In the Build or Run phases as well as in the daily requests, a common thread emerges: the UX (or user experience).
-Like a leitmotiv, the UX guides the construction of each new brick.
-In the field of B2C applications, when UX became widespread in the developer community, they became more fluid, easier to use and more powerful in order to meet the needs of consumers.
-However, employees do not systematically benefit from high-performance and versatile tools, just like their job.
+Digital transformation Today's CIOs have their work cut out for them.
+Between maintaining existing IT systems and developing new services, they have their work cut out for them.
+While remaining available to employees, they operate within a framework constrained by management objectives or a defined budget.
+In the Build or Run phases, as well as in day-to-day requests, a common thread emerges: that of UX (or user experience).
+Like a leitmotiv, UX guides the construction of each new brick.
+In B2C applications, when UX became widespread in the developer community, they became smoother, easier to use and more powerful in order to meet consumers' needs.
+Employees, on the other hand, do not systematically benefit from high-performance, versatile tools that reflect their profession.

 One of the keys to a successful digital transformation is therefore to focus on developing business applications that are applications that are sufficiently mature to optimize the employee experience.
 The sooner IT departments achieve this, the further they will be able to project their organization into the next world.
 In this context, the development of user-oriented business applications is a top priority.

 The benefits inherent in a better ISD user experience strategy

 Why should IT departments develop UX business applications?
 First and foremost, the fight against the Shadow IT.
 It's a simple fact: employees use many mobile applications in their daily lives.
 If what they have access to in their professional sphere doesn't fit with their uses or decreases their productivity, they will turn to other solutions.
 Even if it means putting the company at risk: non-compliance with the RGPD or a security flaw (as in the case of whatsapp) are real threats for the organization.
 The IT department can fight against this scourge by building itself a tool that meets expectations.

 Improved consideration of the employee experience brings other benefits:

 - Project or data management processes are becoming automated;